- Garden / Patio

 This delightful semi-detached cottage is one of five properties in a courtyard setting in the centre of Bala town.
 Converted from a Grade II listed workhouse, this wonderful Bala cottage is very well presented throughout and provides perfect accommodation for a couple looking for a romantic getaway.
 This Bala cottage boasts a vaulted ceiling and hardwood floors, along with a galleried king-size double bedroom, a ground floor shower room, a fitted kitchen with dining area and a welcoming sitting room with double sofa bed.
 Outside, this Bala cottage has a shared courtyard, and shops, pubs, restaurants and Bala Lake are all a two-minute walk away.
 Experience sailing or fishing on the famous lake, travel on the lakeside miniature steam railway, or simply enjoy a walk whilst admiring the stunning scenery.
 The renowned National White Water Centre, which offers rafting and canoeing is close by, plus there are an excellent golf course and mountain bike trails in the area.
 This quality Bala cottage provides a superb base at whatever time of year you decide to stay.
 Note: This cottage can be booked with Ref.
 13903, together they sleep 4.

-One galleried king-size double bedroom (zip/link - can be twin on request).
+One galleried king-size double bedroom (zip/link, can be twin on request).
 Ground floor shower room with shower, basin and WC.
-Fitted kitchen with dining area.
+Kitchen with dining area.
 Sitting room with small double sofa bed.

 Gas central heating.
 Electric oven and hob, fridge/freezer, washer/dryer, TV with Freeview, WiFi.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
-Parking available in car park opposite the property at a charge of £2.50 per day.
+Roadside parking right outside the cottage, or car park opposite at a charge of £7.50 per day.
 Shared front courtyard.
 One well-behaved dog welcome.
 Sorry, no smoking.
 Shops, pubs and lake 2 mins walk.
 Note: Max.
 2 people.

 - Last minute